 Linearity over the whole relevant analytical range is another important parameter for analytical quality and is also examined within the schemes.
 A comparison of the weighed quantities on the x-axis and your measured quantities on the y-axis allows calculation of the coefficient of regression (\mathbf{r}).
 The column "Linearity" in the annual report shows your \mathbf{r} values for the respective amino acids in comparison to the median \mathbf{r} values for all labs.
 Ideally the \mathbf{r} value is close to 1.000 and this is indeed observed for all amino acids; the best \mathbf{r} value is seen for methionine ($\mathbf{r} = 1.000$).
-It must be born in mind that only a limited concentration range is tested in this scheme.
+It must be borne in mind that although a range of concentrations is tested in this scheme, the extent of variation of concentrations may be limited as shown in table 1.